From the ‘Jeu de cauris’ collection.

 Cowrie shells were also used as money in ancient African societies.

-The Akan Cowrie Earrings are made of 23k gold-plated Akan goldweights and coloured cowrie shell replicas.
+The Akan Cowrie Shell Earrings are made of 23k gold-plated Akan goldweights and large, natural cowrie shells.